CSEC-President/csec-linux-workshop/README.md

 Download Ubuntu 24.04 from osboxes.org/ubuntu, then extract using 7-Zip (available for all platforms).
 In VirtualBox, create a new VM selecting "Use an existing virtual hard disk file" and point to the extracted .vdi file.
 Allocate at least **4GB RAM and 2 CPU cores** for smooth operation.

 Configure networking as **Host-Only** for isolated security exercises or **NAT** for internet access during package installation.
 Guest additions come pre-installed, enabling clipboard sharing and seamless mouse integration. **Take a snapshot immediately** after first boot—this "Clean Install" baseline lets you reset between exercises without re-downloading.

 ---

+## Workshop Workflow

+The workflow for this workshop is straightforward: review the Linux lecture presentation materials, then work through this guide to install and configure AIDE.
+As you go through the presentation slides, **try all the commands yourself**—especially the ones you're unsure about.
+Experimenting in your VM is the best way to build confidence with the command line.
+The hands-on exercises in this guide will then apply those skills to file integrity monitoring.

+---